alarmfox/curriculum-vitae/main.typ

 - Implemented TEECALL/TEERET protocols across multiple supervisor domains with a secure context-switch.
 - Boots a digitally signed TEE Security Module (TSM) for Trusted Virtual Machine management.
 - Supports Linux kernel boot and a custom bare-metal hypervisor for guest creation.
+- Introduced at the RISCV Summit Europe 2025 (https://riscv-europe.org/summit/2025/media/proceedings/2025-05-14-RISC-V-Summit-Europe-P1.1.12-MERCOGLIANO-poster.pdf).

 #project(
   name: "Enclave benchmark",
   url: "github.com/alarmfox/enclave-benchmark"
 )
-- Built a Rust CLI tool to benchmark Trusted Execution Environments (TEE) on Intel SGX using Gramine for the High Performance and Quantum Computing course.
+- Built a Rust CLI tool to benchmark Trusted Execution Environments (TEE) on Intel SGX using Gramine.
-- For each workload the tool creates an enclave and captures metrics (instructions, energy, I/O) using _perf_, Linux _eBPF_, and _Intel RAPL_.
+- For each workload the tool creates an enclave and collects metrics (instructions, energy, I/O) using _perf_, Linux _eBPF_, and _Intel RAPL_.
-- Supports a in-depth tracing mode which traces all memory and disk accesses.
+- Supports a in-depth tracing mode which traces all memory accesses and allocations.
-- Analyzes disk I/O access random and sequential patterns.
+- Analyzes disk I/O access random and sequential patterns using an eBPF program.

+#project(
+  name: "xrpc",
+  url: "github.com/alarmfox/xrpc"
+)
+- _xrpc_, a lightweight C library for distributed mathematical computation.
+- Designed a compact binary protocol for batch transmission of *multidimensional* data.
+- Implemented reference counting and connection pooling with cache-line alignment using lock-free primitives.

 #project(
   name: "RT-Jam",